goodlyrottenapple/DEAK-calculus-tool/README.md

 # DEAK-calculus-tool
-This is the compiled version of the D.EAK calculus using the Calculus toolbox.
-No Isabelle installation is required.
+This is the compiled version of the D.EAK calculus using the Calculus toolbox, consisting of the shallow and deep Isabelle embeddings and the UI for manipulating proof tress o the D.EAK calculus.

-Requires scala and java to be installed though.
+No Isabelle installation is required, however, to run the UI, [Scala](http://www.scala-lang.org) and [Java](https://java.com/en/) need to be installed.

-To run, navigate to the project folder in terminal and run `./build.py` to compile the scala classes.
-Once compiled, run `make gui`.
+To run, first download the project or clone it via git, navigate to the project folder in terminal and run `./build.py` to compile the Scala and Java classes.
+Once compiled, run `make gui` to launch the UI.